 Atea Pharmaceuticals to Report Fourth Quarter and Full Year 2022 Financial Results and Provide Business Update on February 28, 2023

-BOSTON, Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Atea Pharmaceuticals, Inc. AVIR ("Atea"), a clinical-stage biopharmaceutical company, today announced that it will host a live conference call and audio webcast on Tuesday, February 28, 2023, at 4:30 p.m.
+/EIN News/ -- BOSTON, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Atea Pharmaceuticals, Inc. (Nasdaq: AVIR) (“Atea”), a clinical-stage biopharmaceutical company, today announced that it will host a live conference call and audio webcast on Tuesday, February 28, 2023, at 4:30 p.m.
 ET to report financial results for the fourth quarter and full year ended December 31, 2022, and to provide a business update.

 To access the live conference call, participants may register here.
 While not required, it is recommended that participants join the call ten minutes prior to the scheduled start.
 A live webcast of the call will also be available under "Events and Presentations" in the Investor Relations section of the Atea Pharmaceuticals website at ir.ateapharma.com.
 An archived webcast will be available on Atea Pharmaceuticals’ website approximately two hours after the conference call and will remain available for at least 90 days following the event.